No, Seriously, Magic The Gathering Will Be Slowing Down This Ridiculous Stream Of New Releases

 Why Magic The Gathering Is Slowing Down Its Release Schedule

-Balancing Universes Beyond and In-Universe Content
+Balancing Universes Beyond and Core Lore

-The 2026 Release Calendar
+The Crowded 2026 Release Calendar

-To understand exactly how crowded this year has been, it helps to look at the full slate of expansions that brought players to the brink.
+To understand exactly how packed this year has been, it helps to look at the full slate of expansions that brought players to the brink.
 From traditional mechanics to massive pop-culture collaborations, here is what defined the past ten months:

 • January: Lorwyn Eclipsed (In-Universe)